 THE Long Bar of the Australia Hotel, known all over the world, is having its character changed.
 Half its length has closed down and will be converted into a series of short island bars, with a cocktail bar at the end.
 Meanwhile, business and barmaids have been transferred to the other side while the transfer takes place.
 It looks like the beginning of the end of another tradition.

-– Arthur Polkinghorne’s Sydney Diary, The Sydney Sun, Thursday 3 September 1953.
+– Arthur Polkinghorne’s Sydney Diary, Sydney Sun, September 3, 1953.

-SYDNEY’S Australia Hotel, located long ago at the corner of Castlereagh Street and Martin Place, became known for the quirky practice of throwing coins into four chandeliers in its long bar during the 1940s and 50s.
+The Australia Hotel’s public bar became known for the quirky practice of throwing coins into four chandeliers that lit its famous long bar during the 1940s and 50s.

 Categories: Sydney hotels